Charles-Henri de Lobkowicz: Career

 Prince Charles-Henri owns four French châteaus located in the Bourbonnais, which he is trying to restore with local help: the Château de Fourchaud, Château du Vieux-Bost, Château du Nouveau-Bostz, and Château de Rochefort.
 Malcoiffée archaeologists, Sébastien Talour, and Elisabeth Chalmin-Sirop have worked to restore the historic buildings to their former glory for the sake of expanding French historical patrimony.

 In addition, Prince Charles-Henri is a cultural ambassador for Chopard and has been linked to numerous celebrities including Katie Holmes and Kate Moss.
 He also appeared on The Oprah Winfrey Show discussing the duties of being a royal.
 Prince Charles-Henri also worked in the New York Stock Exchange as a money manager.
 A white wine has also been named after him.

 Prince Charles-Henri was an executive producer of the 2018 film The Aspern Papers.

+Prince Charles-Henri wrote a blurb for the book The Royal House of Savoy: Unifiers of Italy by Gino Lupini.

 A Knights of Honour and Devotion of the Sovereign Military Order of Malta, Prince Charles-Henri was a Patron of the White Cross Ball of NYC.